bcgov/learningcurator/manual-deploy-oc-commands.md

 cd ../..
 ```

-### 3. Archive the Legacy Learning Curator Deployment
+### 3. Archive the Legacy Learning Curator Deployment and Database

-This step scales down the old `learningcurator` deployment and removes its route and service:
+This step scales down the old `learningcurator` deployment, turns off the backing MySQL pods (which used to run in a statefulset), and removes its route and service:

 ```bash
 # Verify environment variables are set